ivanvorobei/SPIndicator/README.md

 Mimicrate to indicator which appear when silent mode turn on / off.
 Availalbe 2 animated presets: `done` & `error`.
 Also support custom images and present from top, center & bottom side.

-If you need alert from Apple music, use library [SPAlert](https://github.com/ivanvorobei/SPAlert).
+For get alert like in Apple music, use library [SPAlert](https://github.com/ivanvorobei/SPAlert).

 If you like the project, don't forget to `put star ★`.<br>Check out my other libraries:

 <p float="left">
     <a href="https://opensource.ivanvorobei.by">